South Georgia Railroad

-In 1902 the South Georgia leased the West Coast Railway of Florida (Greenville-to-Perry, Florida) and changed the combined railroads’ name to South Georgia and West Coast Railway.
+In 1902 the South Georgia leased the West Coast Railway of Florida which was chartered to build a line from Greenville to Perry, Florida.
+The combined railroads’ name was changed to South Georgia & West Coast Railway.
 Soon afterwards this name was dropped in a reorganization and the railroad was officially renamed the South Georgia Railway.
 Nevertheless, the South Georgia & West Coast name continued to be used on the company's equipment for years.

 The railroad's general offices were in Quitman.

-In 1971 the South Georgia merged with the Live Oak, Perry and Gulf Railroad to form the Live Oak, Perry and South Georgia Railway, running from Adel to Perry.
+In 1971 the South Georgia merged with the Live Oak, Perry & Gulf Railroad to form the Live Oak, Perry & South Georgia Railway, running from Adel to Perry.
 It was owned and operated by Southern Railway.